-To actually get everything from a photo to the post itself, plus every comment, Facebook users need total an extra few steps.
+To actually get everything from a photo to the post itself, plus every comment, Facebook users need to take a few extra steps.
 This method works if you're the owner of the post, and also if you're not.
 This isn't the same thing as protecting digital assets from online photos to even cryptocurrency.
 But there are times when having a printed copy may be worthwhile.

 - Start by opening up your Facebook account, and then going to the post you're looking to print.

 - Next, you want to click on the three dots to the right corner of the post.
 The first option should be "Save post" and you'll click on this.

 - There may be some previous collections you've created, and you can click to save the post there.
 Another option is to create a new collection, and then save the post in this file.
 Then click "Done."